asyncapi/generator/README.md

   Options:

     -V, --version                  output the version number
+    -w, --watch                    Watches the the template directory for change, and re-generate the files when they occour.
     -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) (default: /Users/fmvilas/www/asyncapi-generator)
-    -d, --disable-hook <hookName>  disable a specific hook -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (defaults to internal templates directory) (default: null)
-    -h, --help                     output usage information
+    -d, --disable-hook <hookName>  disable a specific hook -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (default: Internal template folder) -h, --help                     output usage information
 ```